odow/SDDP.jl/docs/src/guides/create_a_general_policy_graph.md

 ## Simulating non-standard policy graphs

-If you simulate a policy graph with has a node with outgoing arcs that sum to less than one, you will end up with simulations of different lengths.
-The most common case is a linear policy graph with a single cycle.
+If you simulate a policy graph with a node that has outgoing arcs that sum to less than one, you will end up with simulations of different lengths.
+(The most common case is an infinite horizon stochastic program, aka a linear policy graph with a single cycle.)

 To simulate a fixed number of stages, use:
 ```julia